HypothesisWorks/hypothesis/CONTRIBUTING.rst

 or open an issue.
 If it's really small feel free to open a work in progress pull request sketching out the idea, but it's best to get feedback from the Hypothesis maintainers before sinking a bunch of work into it.
+If you're working on an existing issue, leave a comment so we can try to avoid duplicating your work before you open a pull request.

 In general work-in-progress pull requests are totally welcome if you want early feedback or help with some of the tricky details.
 Don't be afraid to ask for help.